shivama205/prompt-scanner/README.md

 # You can also scan both input and output with safe_completion
 @scanner.decorators.safe_completion(prompt_param="question")
 def answer_question(question):
-    # If input is unsafe, returns PromptScanResult
-    # If output is unsafe, returns PromptScanResult
+    # Returns PromptScanResult if input or output is unsafe
     response = client.chat.completions.create(
         model="gpt-3.5-turbo",
         messages=[